florianneukirchen/mymineralcollection-cs50/README.md

 # Mymineralcollection (CS50 final project)
 Mymineralcollection is a webapp for mineral collectors using python, flask, and javascript.
 It is my final project of the [CS50 Introduction to Computer Science](https://www.edx.org/cs50) online course from Harvard / edx.
 My app allows registered users to manage, browse and search their mineral collection.
-It uses a database with (almost) all IMA approved minerals (data from from [https://rruff.info/ima/](https://rruff.info/ima/)) to automatically show chemistry, crystal system etc.
+It uses a database with (almost) all IMA approved minerals (data from from [https://rruff.info/ima/](https://rruff.info/ima/)).
+Adding official mineral names to a specimen record is easy thanks to autocomplete (using AJAX).
+For all minerals, chemistry and crystal system etc. are automatically shown in specimen view and tables.
+One or several photos per specimen can be uploaded.

 ## Requirements
 - cs50